Rosalind Eleazar

-Rosalind Eleazar (born 29 August 1989) is a British stage and screen actress.
-She is known for her role as Louisa Guy in the TV series Slow Horses, and as Agnes in 2019 film The Personal History of David Copperfield.
+Rosalind Eleazar is an English stage and screen actress.
+She is best known for her roles as Louisa Guy in the TV series Slow Horses, as Agnes in the 2019 film The Personal History of David Copperfield, and as the lead character Kat in Harlen Coben's 2025 miniseries Missing You.

 Early life and education

-Rosalind Eleazar's mother was British and her father was Ghanaian.
+Eleazar was born to a British mother and a Ghanaian father.
+As a child, she “intermittently” saw her father, Courage Quashigah, who was a politician and served as Ghana’s Minister of State for Agriculture and later Health between 2001 and 2009.
+She was primarily raised by her mother in Clapham, London.

-She attended Gordonstoun School in Moray, Scotland and then trained at the London Academy of Music and Dramatic Art, graduating in 2015.
-She also studied Chinese and Spanish at the University of Nottingham prior to this.
+Eleazar earned an academic scholarship to attend Gordonstoun School in Moray, Scotland.
+She studied Spanish and Mandarin at Nottingham University before moving to Ghana to work in her brother’s production company.
+In her mid-20s, she moved back to the United Kingdom and trained at the London Academy of Music and Dramatic Art from where she graduated in 2015.

 Career

 Eleazar's TV roles include Louisa Guy in Slow Horses, Christine in the BBC series Rellik, Jacky Bast in Howards End, Kate in the ITV series Deep Water, as well as roles in NW, National Treasure and Harlots.

 On stage, Eleazar appeared in The Starry Messenger at Wyndham's Theatre; as Yelena, in Uncle Vanya at the Harold Pinter Theatre; in House of Bernarda Alba at the National Theatre; and Plaques and Tangles at the Royal Court Theatre.

 Eleazar's debut feature film role was as Agnes in The Personal History of David Copperfield (2019) by Armando Iannucci.